Teaching Kids About Boundaries

 How to help kids develop empathy

-“Empathy is something we think of as being very adult,” says Mandi Silverman, a clinical psychologist at the Child Mind Institute.
+“Empathy is something we think of as being very adult,” says Mandi Silverman, a clinical psychologist.
 “But in reality, by age 3 most kids will instinctually show concern for a crying friend, or realize when someone has a “booboo” and want to give it a band-aid.”

 Younger kids often learn best by experience, she explains, so parents should start by addressing problem behaviors when they happen.
 “Social skills coaching is always best when you can do it in real time,” she says, “They’re more likely to remember what to do in that situation and be able to replicate the behavior next time it comes up.”